predicsense/predicsense.com/README.md

 5. multiple news with user input check box (select/deselect impacting or no impact) (up/down)
 4. Buy/Sell botton [ trading ].
 We will get REST API or ready HTML buttons from Broker houses ( Fluid type at right side top or middle of a page)
 ##### Landing Page-
-1. Landing page a running graph of last day with login/sign up option.
+1. Landing page a running graph of last day with login/sign up option

        Login(ph):
        Password:
 **Register**

     Name:
     eMail:(A mail will be sent to this mail for confirmation) Ph(this will be your login):